Ray structures on Teichm\"uller Space: An Exponential map for Thurston's metric

-How does the earthquake flow interact with the second version {$\phi_t$ of the} Thurston geodesic flow?
+How does the earthquake flow interact with the second version $\phi_t$ of the Thurston geodesic flow?
 Do they define an action of the upper triangular subgroup of $SL(2,\R)$?
-From the construction of \ss lines in Section \ref{sec:stretchline:construction}, we know that the translates of harmonic stretch lines by the earthquake flow are stretch lines.
+From the construction of piecewise harmonic stretch lines in Section \ref{sec:stretchline:construction}, we know that the translates of harmonic stretch lines by the earthquake flow are piecewise harmonic stretch lines.
 Here we show that they are also harmonic stretch lines.